 At least five members of the U.S. Secret Service (USSS) have been placed on administrative leave following the July 13 assassination attempt against former President Donald Trump in Butler, Pennsylvania, Fox News has confirmed.

-One member of Trump’s personal protective team and four members of the Secret Service’s Pittsburgh Field Office, including the special agent in charge, have been placed on leave nearly six weeks after the incident.
+One member of Trump’s personal protective team and four members of the Secret Service’s Pittsburgh Field Office, including the special agent in charge, have been sidelined nearly six weeks after the incident.
+The five are still employed but are teleworking and are no longer allowed in the field.
+They cannot do any investigative work.

 One bullet grazed Trump’s right ear, while firefighter Corey Comperatore was fatally struck.
 Rally-goers James Copenhaver and David Dutch were also shot and injured.